 Chief Financial Officer

 Ms. Fattal joined Chemomab in 2020.
-Ms. Fattal has a track record of over 20 years of extensive experience in leading IPOs, private investment, and M&A transactions, as well as establishing and managing effective financial, operational, and business activities in a vast range of industries.
-Ms. Fattal professional experience includes CFO positions at biotechnology companies, such as BiomX (NYSE: PHGE) and Evogene (NASDAQ: EVGN) (TASE: EVGN.TA).
-Ms. Fattal holds a BA in Accounting and Economics, with honors, and an MBA, both from Tel Aviv University.
+She has a track record of over 20 years of experience in leading IPOs, private investments and M&A transactions, as well as establishing and managing effective financial, operational and business activities in a range of industries.
+Ms. Fattal’s experience includes chief financial officer positions at publicly-traded biotechnology companies, including BiomX an Evogene.
+She started her career as Director of Finance of ECtel, where she played a key role in growing the company into a large-scale global entity and completing a successful IPO.
+At BiomX, she helped structure and manage ongoing corporate activities and set strategic direction, as well as spearheading its merger with a public company.
+Earlier, Ms. Fattal served as the CFO of Evogene, where she developed and managed the company's corporate structure and led its successful US IPO.
+She holds a BA degree in Accounting and Economics, with honors, and an MBA, both from Tel Aviv University.

 Chairman of the Board

 Nissim Darvish is a General Partner at MeOhr Ventures, a venture capital fund, and serves as a director of several private companies.
 Previously, he was a Venture Partner at OrbiMed Israel and a member of the boards of directors of 9 Meters Biopharma and Medigus.
 Earlier, Dr. Darvish was a General Partner managing life sciences investments at Pitango Venture Capital.
 He was also a founder and CEO of Impulse Dynamics, where he oversaw several financing rounds and $250 million in transactions.
 Dr. Darvish obtained his MD and PhD in biophysics and physiology from the Technion in Israel and subsequently conducted post-doctoral research at the U.S. National Institutes of Health.
 He has published over 100 patents and authored more than 20 scientific publications.